ucscode/doctrine-expression/README.md

 ## Installation

-To install `DoctrineExpression`, run the following command in your terminal:
+To install `Doctrine\Expression`, run the following command in your terminal:

 ```bash
 composer require ucscode/doctrine-expression